philippkeller/blog-random-howtos/source/_posts/Tags-with-MySQL-fulltext.md

 ![union DB result](https://lh5.googleusercontent.com/-KI8lkatasrA/UL0A4ABDj4I/AAAAAAAALEY/X2i8ehJDAiE/s508/union_result.png)

-<span>For union you could use the already mentioned boolean mode, but if you want to have the results ordered so that the bookmark with the most &ldquo;hits&rdquo; is the first entry of the result try this sort of query:</span>
+<span>For union you could use the already mentioned boolean mode, but if you want to have the results ordered so that the bookmark with the most "hits" is the first entry of the result try this sort of query:</span>

 `SELECT * FROM delicious WHERE MATCH (tags) AGAINST ('delicious clone project webservice')`

 If you take a look at the screenshot of the first 7 results of the query run on my DB, you can see that the first hit has got all four tags we searched for, the second has got two and the rest has got just one of them.
-Like this you can do a &ldquo;find similar entries&rdquo; very easily.
+Like this you can do a "find similar entries" very easily.

 ## Downsides and problems